Honduras travel advice

 Honduran law does not prohibit sexual acts between individuals of the same sex.
 However, same-sex couples are not legally recognized.

-LGBTQ2 travellers could be discriminated against based on their sexual orientation, gender identity, gender expression, or sex characteristics.
+LGBTQ2 persons could be discriminated against based on their sexual orientation, gender identity, gender expression, or sex characteristics.

 Avoid public displays of affection.